-The BLS predicts that the field of electro-mechanics, or robotic technology, will grow little between 2012 and 2022 - just 4%.
+The BLS predicts that the field of electro-mechanics, or robotic technology, will have slow growth between 2016 and 2026 - just 4%.
 The lack of growth directly correlates to the industries in which robot technicians work, many of which are in decline.
 Regardless, the base of knowledge that robot techs carry will ensure they most always will find some type of work.
-The BLS reported the median annual salary among electro-mechanical technicians, including robot techs, as $51,820 in May 2012.
+The BLS reported the median annual salary among electro-mechanical technicians, including robot techs, as $57,790 in May 2018.

 Alternate Career Options

 Electronics engineers work on the research and development of electrical components and systems.
 They may explore ways to adjust or improve existing systems or create new systems to meet a need, such as in the fields of communications, medical science, or the military.
 Entry-level jobs typically require an ABET-accredited bachelor's degree in electronics engineering or a closely related field.
 Professional licensing may be preferred by employers; the qualifications for licensure include completion of an ABET-accredited degree program, work experience, and two exams.
-Electronics engineers can expect job growth of 3% from 2012-2022, per the BLS, with most growth occurring in electronics engineering services because of the propensity of companies to contract out these responsibilities instead of expanding their own staff.
-The median pay for electronics engineers was $91,820 in 2012, according to the BLS.
+Electronics engineers can expect a 4% increase in employment per the BLS, with any growth occurring in electronics engineering services because of the propensity of companies to contract out these responsibilities instead of expanding their own staff.
+The median pay for electronics engineers was $102,700 in 2018, according to the BLS.

 Electronics Engineering Technician

 An electronics engineering technician also works in research and development, helping engineers by building, repairing, and maintaining working electrical control systems and prototypes like those used in communications, medical, and computer industries, among others.
 They run tests and make adjustments as needed so that these systems work as intended.
 This career requires an associate's degree in electronics engineering technology or a closely related field.
 Voluntary professional certification in electrical power testing is available to those electronics engineering technicians working in some industries, like electric power.
-The BLS reports that the total number of jobs for electronics engineering technicians isn't expected to change noticeably from 2012-2022, and that electronics engineering technicians earned median pay of $57,850 in 2012.
+The BLS reports that the total number of jobs for electrical and electronics engineering technicians is expected to grow by 2% from 2016-2026 and that these professionals earned median pay of $64,330 in 2018.